 Translation Note: The Anglais version of this content is being displayed because the Français translation is unavailable.

-The InterNICHE Studies Database is a free-access academic database focusing on innovative and humane education and training, including alternatives to animal experiments, in medicine, veterinary medicine and biological science.
-It provides references, abstracts and other details for over 750 published studies, searchable by discipline, author and keyword.
-Each study has been researched and included for its relevance to the pedagogical, ethical and economic issues presented by the use of animals, alternatives and technology in education and training.
+The Studies Database provides references, abstracts and other details for over 1000 published studies, searchable by discipline, author and keyword.
+Each included study has been researched and reviewed for its relevance to the pedagogical, ethical and other issues presented by the use of animals, alternatives and technology in education and training.

-The database can help identify specific alternative tools and approaches to enhance practical classes, and in parallel with the InterNICHE Alternatives Database can be linked into alternative search strategies for universities and training centres.
+The Studies Database can help identify specific alternative tools and approaches to enhance practical classes, and in parallel with the InterNICHE Alternatives Database can be linked into alternative search strategies for universities and training centres.
 Links from individual studies to the PubMed database allow users to identify related citations.

 The contents of the Studies Database reflect major themes such as technological innovation, experience of implementation, assessment and comparative studies.
 The studies can provide valuable information on topics ranging from teaching objectives, the hidden curriculum and conscientious objection to alternative physiology classes, microsurgical training and haptic technology.

-The database is scheduled to double in size to over 1500 studies during 2012.
-New functionality, including linking studies to relevant products listed in the Alternatives Database, the availability of full versions of selected papers, and inclusion of more non-English studies, will also be introduced.
+The Studies Database is an evolving resource.
+New functionality, including linking studies to relevant products listed in the Alternatives Database, and inclusion of more non-English studies, will also be introduced.
+Several journals have granted permission to make available the full versions of selected papers.

 Please credit the InterNICHE Studies and Alternatives Databases if you use them for a project or paper.
 Feedback and suggestions for new content is welcome!